tbedse12/64_tap_16_bit_FIR_filter/README.md

 ### Building Blocks.
-  Dual-clock FIFO (with designer-specified depth) Coefficient memory, CMEM (64 x 2B)
+  Dual-clock FIFO (with designer-specified depth) Coefficient memory, CMEM (64 x 2B).
-  Fixed-point ALU(Design/employ distributed arithmetic hardware to perform the multiply-and-accumulate (MAC)) Register file
+  Fixed-point ALU(Design/employ distributed arithmetic hardware to perform the multiply-and-accumulate (MAC)).
+  Register file

-Testbench needs to
+Testbench needs to.
   Provide input at clk1
   Provide clk1 and clk2
-  The spec for clk1 is 10 kHz; that for clk2 is designer-specified Perform the signature analyzer
+  The spec for clk1 is 10 kHz; that for clk2 is designer-specified.
+  Perform the signature analyzer.